nih-cfde/training-and-engagement/docs/Kids-First/KF_7_PushToCavatica.md

 Then click the large purple **"ANALYZE IN CAVATICA"** button.

  A message box pops up.
 In this case, we are authorized to copy 399 (out of 405) files.
 You need a Cavatica project to assign the files to.
 Click "Create a project" and name your project "{Last name} practice lesson".

+!!! note
+    You can also create projects from Cavatica.
+In Cavatica, under the 'Projects' tab, click on the purple '+ Create a project' button and enter a project name.
+Then click 'Create'.
+Your project name should now show up as an option in the Kids First portal when you click the 'Analyze in Cavatica' button.

  ![**Create a Cavatica Project**](../../images/cavatica_project_created_13.png)